26 Family Friendly Things To Do In Philadelphia With Kids

 Museums to learn and explore

-things to do with kids in Philadelphia Franklin Institute
+family friendly things to do in Philadelphia Franklin Institute

-Listen to a real heartbeat as you and your kiddos explore the inner workings of the human heart at The Franklin Institute.
-Photo Credit: The Franklin Institute
+Listen to a real heartbeat as you and your kiddos explore the inner workings of the human heart at The Franklin Institute. (the heart is currently closed and will reopen in November 2024) Photo Credit: The Franklin Institute

 Franklin Institute

-Of course, the most famous exhibit is at the heart of the museum—kids will love going through the colossal heart display that stands over 220 feet tall and takes them on an interactive journey to learn how the human heart works.
-But there’s much more to visit at this hands-on museum dedicated to the sciences.
+Of course, the most famous exhibit is at the heart of the museum—kids will love going through the colossal heart display that stands over 220 feet tall and takes them on an interactive journey to learn how the human heart works (the heart is currently closed for refurbishment and reopens in November 2024).
+But there’s so much more to visit at this hands-on museum dedicated to the sciences.
 Head to the SportsZone and learn about the science of the human body, experiment in Sir Issac’s Loft, or check out the Holt & Miller Observatory for rooftop stargazing with a historic 10-inch Zeiss Refracting Telescope.
 There are several special exhibits (past productions have included Lego Art and other creative expositions), so check the schedule of what’s happening when you plan a visit.

 222 North 20th Street, Philadelphia, PA 19103